LulzAugusto/generator-gulp-webapp/README.md

 * jQuery
 * Analytics from index.html template

 ## Features

 Please see our [gulpfile.js](app/templates/gulpfile.js) for up to date information on what we support.

 * CSS Autoprefixing
-* Built-in preview server with livereload
+* Built-in preview server with livereload and browser synchronization (new)
 * Automagically compile Sass
 * Automagically lint your scripts
 * Awesome image optimization